What Is Product-Market Fit?

 The next step in finding product-market fit is to develop a minimum viable product ( MVP).
 An MVP is a product or service that has just enough features to attract some early-adopter users or customers for the purpose of validating a product idea as quickly and easily as possible.

 With an MVP, not only can you validate that customers will actually use or purchase your product or service, but it also gives you the opportunity to collect invaluable feedback during the development process.
-Incorporating feedback is the only way to build a product with the most product-market fit.

 Your minimum viable product should be just that, minimum.
 This idea is to focus on the core features that solve your users’ or customers’ problems and then learn from the feedback you receive about what features to develop next.